distributeaid/docs-old-mintlify/how-to-DA/contributing.md

 * [Vercel](https://vercel.com/home) - Production and deployment

 ### Looking for frontend devs!
 We’re currently looking for a frontend dev (or two) to help create a dedicated landing page for our [HRT Toolkit project](https://www.omprakash.org/global/distribute-aid/crowdfund/hrt---harm-reduction-toolkit).
-You’d be teaming up with one of our designers, our technical program manager, and the project lead of the HRT Toolkit project for a tighter collaboration for about a quarter to focus on creating the landing page.
+You’d be teaming up with one of our designers, our technical program manager, and the project lead of the HRT Toolkit project for a tighter collaboration to focus on creating the landing page (estimated duration for this project is approximately three months).
 If that sounds like you, please get in touch with us at [tech@distributeaid.org](tech@distributeaid.org).

 ## Backend: Strapi
 [Backend repo](https://github.com/distributeaid/aggregated-public-information)